toshimitsu-o/FavouritePlacesIphoneApp/Readme.md

 - Move some of delete and add processes to view model file
 - Add Map location view
 - Add update feature to save geo location data and location name to place item list
+- Add map thumbnail view in detail view to show a small map

 ## Video